StructuralGenomicsConsortium/CNP4-Nsp13-C-terminus-B/README.md

 The [Sir James Murray Student Champion](https://www.thesgc.org/sgc-open-chemistry-networks/champions-program): Tom Knight (University College London), @TomkUCL.

 You can see other contributors in the Issues (tab above).

+**Online meetings** for this project:
+Fortnightly half-hour catch-ups looking at details.
+Not recorded.
+Alternate Fridays at 1:30pm UK time at https://ucl.zoom.us/j/96175412490
+Monthly big picture meetings involving the Pharma Champion.
+Recorded and put online.
+Second Monday of each month at 5pm UK time. https://ucl.zoom.us/j/97172937586

 The licence for the content of this project is, unless otherwise stated, and as for all OCN projects, CC-BY-4.0.
 This means you can do whatever you like with the project content, including making money, provided you cite the project.